Skip to main content

 # where an example realm 'my-weaviate-usecase' was created.
 The exact

-# implements OIDC Discovery.
+# about which endpoint implements OIDC Discovery.

 AUTHENTICATION_OIDC_ISSUER: 'http://my-token-issuer/auth/realms/my-weaviate-usecase'